 As a kid and young adult, it would have been insulting to root-vegetable-kind to call myself a couch potato.
 Other than being forced almost at gunpoint to endure PE lessons at school, the only time of the year I ever physically exerted myself was on our annual family holiday to Norway, when I loved rowing, swimming and fishing in the fjords in the summer or skiing in the winter.
 It was only in adulthood, when the dreary drudge of reality working in an office from Monday to Friday, that I came to sport, to break the monotony and re-energise myself both physically and mentally.

 Starting in the gym and then getting the running bug, I now also swim and go to Pilates.
 However still, as during those increasingly distant days of my youth, I am happiest when exercising outside!

 I joined a local running club, and am an active participant as a “back of the pack” club road, cross country and trail runner and volunteer.
 As well as running on my own or with friends, at club on training nights and going to races, I love the local Saturday morning parkrun, including a good catch-up in the café afterwards with friends.
-I am a sports enthusiast so as well taking part at my own pace in athletics I also love watching most sports including football, cricket and just about ANY sport at the Olympics and Commonwealth Games!
+I am a sports enthusiast so as well taking part in athletics I also love watching most sports including football, cricket and just about ANY sport at the Olympics and Commonwealth Games!

 WHY HANG YOUR GONG?